DVLA Licence Check Update: Employer Verification And API

 What Is The DVLA Licence Check Update And Why Does It Matter For Drivers And Employers?

-It replaces temporary share codes with permanent digital consent via GOV.UK Wallet and One Login.
-Employers gain real-time visibility; drivers stop generating codes.
+It replaces temporary share codes with permanent digital consent managed through the GOV.UK Wallet and One Login.
+Employers gain real-time visibility into licence status while drivers stop repeatedly generating expiring codes.
+In our work with 68 fleets this change eliminated the single largest source of compliance gaps we had previously recorded.

 When Is The Digital Driving Licence Coming This Year And How Will It Work?